kintone-labs/kintone-ui-component/docs/document/docs/guides/cleaning-check-list-customization.md

 ## Overview

 This section describes how to customize an app to display components in the Record List page and let the user create a record without opening the Record Create page.
-It is described using a cleaning check list as an example.<br>
+It is described using a cleaning check list as an example.<br/>
 You can also learn how to transfer values from components to Kintone fields.